drudd75071/recipes/chicken_queso2.md

 ## 🍳 Cooking Directions

 ### 1. Cook and Shred the Chicken
-1. Season both sides of the chicken breasts with a pinch of salt and black pepper.
+1. Season both sides of the chicken breasts with a pinch of black pepper.
 2. Heat a large non-stick skillet over medium-high heat and coat lightly with cooking spray.
 3. Add the chicken and cook for **6 to 7 minutes per side**, or until the internal temperature reaches 165°F (74°C).
 4. Remove the chicken from the skillet, let it rest for a few minutes, then shred it using two forks or dice it into bite-sized cubes.
 Set aside.